jimmique-parsons/node-api-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+    - Routing: A way to select which request handler function is executed based on the URL and the HTTP method.

+    - Convenience Helpers: Express adds many convenience helpers like response.status(), response.send(), that make it more convenient to write web apps and api servers.

 - [ ] Describe Middleware?

+ Middleware is functions that get the request and response objects, and can operate on them.
+They either return the response or call the next middleware in the pipeline.
+Middleware can change the req/res objects, but it's optional.

 - [ ] Describe a Resource?

+ A resource is the target of an HTTP request, identified by a URI (string that refers to a resource).
+It can be a document, a photo, json, or anything else.

 - [ ] What can the API return to help clients know if a request was successful?

+It can return a 2xx status code.

 - [ ] How can we partition our application into sub-applications?

+ We can use Express Routers.
+We can set up separate routers for different resources, which each have their own routing and middleware.
+From there we can import and compose them all together in our main server.js file.

 ## Minimum Viable Product